 Four post-secondary institutions in Northern B.C. are working together to make it easier for international students to transition from college to university.

-The University of Northern British Columbia, along with the College of New Caledonia, Northern Lights College and Northwest Community College signed a memorandum of understanding to provide guaranteed university admission for qualified international students applying to undergraduate degree programs at UNBC.
+The University of Northern British Columbia, along with the College of New Caledonia, Northern Lights College and Coast Mountain College signed a memorandum of understanding to provide guaranteed university admission for qualified international students applying to undergraduate degree programs at UNBC.

 “This partnership forges new student pathways between the University and the three colleges in Northern B.C., which will help us further our commitment to enhance the opportunities for international students at UNBC,” says UNBC President Dr. Daniel Weeks.
 “International students bring new ideas and learning styles to our campuses and enhance cultural diversity for the entire University community.”